Home » A Buyer Brokerage Agreement

 Dear Phyllis,

 I contacted a well-known La Crescenta Realtor last week to see a home that has been on the market for almost a month.
-This Realtor said we would need to sign COVID disclosures to view the home.
-The agent went on to say that he would also include a Buyer Brokerage Agreement.
-I wasn’t sure what that was, and he really didn’t explain it.
-We made an appointment for later in the week and the forms were put in DocuSign.
-The Realtor called the day before the appointment to reconfirm and remind us of the forms in DocuSign.
+The Realtor told us we would need to sign COVID disclosures before viewing the home.
+In addition, he said he would include a Buyer Brokerage Agreement, although he did not clearly explain what it was.
+We scheduled an appointment for later in the week, and he sent the forms through DocuSign.
+The day before the showing, he called to reconfirm the appointment and to remind us about the documents.

 Dear Confused,